canonical/traefik-route-k8s-operator/README.md

 ## Usage

-The idea is that this charm sits between the charm in need of ingress, and traefik-k8s.
+The idea is that this charm sits between the charm in need of ingress (let's call it Charm), and traefik-k8s.
 For example a juju topology for providing ingress to a prometheus-k8s charm could look like: